Autonomiccs/autonomiccs-platform/README.md

 ![Autonomiccs Platform](tools/project-logo/autonomiccs.png)

-Autonomiccs platform is open source software that provides the vital components needed to manage a cloud computing environment autonomously.

-This project is a plugin to Apache CloudStack (https://github.com/apache/cloudstack).
+Autonomiccs platform is open source software that provides the vital components needed to manage a cloud computing environment autonomously; we act at the infrastructure as a service level by providing a plugin to <a href="https://github.com/apache/cloudstack">Apache CloudStack</a>.

 Our mission is to take the orchestration of cloud computing infrastructures to the next level.
 To achieve that, we developed a distributed and autonomic plugin that can monitor the CC environment and take decisions in order to fulfill the goals of the given environment.
 We do not wish to remove the need for human administrators, but to improve their work.
 Our mission is to optimize and make CC environments more efficient and stable without needing to rely on human administrators.

+The plugin is stable on CloudStack 4.6 and beyond, and was designed to have a smooth installation and upgrade process.
+Currently, all algorithms that do not shut down idle hosts are working with every type of hypervisor supported by ACS; however, the consolidation algorithms are available only for XenServer and XCP (it is a question of time and resources to implement for all hypervisors supported by ACS).

 ## Motivation